Steph Curry, Ja Morant face showdown for eighth seed with scoring title also at stake

 He would need to score 10 points Sunday to retain his lead over second-place Bradley Beal (31.4) should the challenger miss a fourth straight game with a hamstring injury.

-If Beal were to return to face Charlotte, then he'd give Curry a new target to hit in a game that is scheduled to start 2 1/2 hours later than the Washington-Charlotte tip-off.
+If Beal were to return to face Charlotte, then he'd give Curry a new target to hit in a game that is scheduled to start two-and-a-half hours later than the Washington-Charlotte tip-off.

 Friday night, Curry and fellow Golden State standouts Draymond Green and Andrew Wiggins were given the night off since Sunday's game would still determine the eighth seed regardless of the outcome Friday.
 Yet the Warriors still ran their winning streak to five with a 125-122 home win over New Orleans.
 Jordan Poole paced Golden State with a career-high 38 points.